kumu/docs/guides/data-driven-decorations.md

 # Data-driven decorations

-When you're visually decorating your maps in Kumu (e.g. color-coding, changing sizes, aligning text, etc.), **data-driven decorations** are usually the most efficient way to do so.
+When you're visually decorating your maps in Kumu (e.g. color-coding, changing shapes and sizes, aligning text, etc.), **data-driven decorations** are usually the most efficient way to do so.

 However, data-driven decorations is a feature you may not have come across in other graphic tools you've used.
 This guide will help with the learning curve!